Our Pilot: Frequently Asked Questions

 What happens to my copyright?

-Can I withdraw my story after signing the Captain's Charter?
+Can I withdraw my story?

 Will my story be edited to change my meaning?